 Step 4 – Add the ginger-garlic paste, powdered spices and salt.
 Saute for 5 minutes adding water as required.

 Step 5 – Add the onion-yogurt masala prepared in step 2.
-Roast very well on low to medium heat, adding splashes of water to prevent the masala from sticking to the pot (10 minutes).
-Add 1.5 cups water and cancel the saute mode.
+Roast very well on low to medium heat, adding splashes of water to prevent the masala from sticking to the pot (10-12 minutes).
+Add 1 cup water and cancel the saute mode.

-Step 6 – Switch on the pressure cooking mode and set the timer to 12 minutes.
+Step 6 – Switch on the pressure cooking mode (high) and set the timer to 12 minutes.
 Make sure the valve is in sealing position and secure the lid.
-When the timer goes off, wait for 12 minutes, then release remaining pressure (QPR after 10 minutes).
+When the timer goes off, wait for 12 minutes, then release remaining pressure.
 Open the cooker and serve the korma with some warm Indian bread and thinly sliced onions.

 Note: If you want to make this recipe in a stove top pressure cooker or in an open vessel on the gas, look at the notes section in the recipe card below.
 There aren’t many differences from the instant pot version, so I have not included the info here.